Esri/arcgis-rest-js/README.md

 # @esri/arcgis-rest-js

 > compact, modular JavaScript wrappers for the ArcGIS REST API that run in Node.js and modern browsers.
+(But test build, this should not appear in the main repo at all!)

 ## Table of Contents